trumans/treehouse-react-app-course-manager/README.md

 * If the course id in the URL is not a valid course id the app redirects to the Not Found page.
 * Displays the course title, description, time and materials
 * The course description and materials fields are displayed using the markdown format.
 For example, lines beginning with a \*, - or + are are displayed as an unordered list.
 Lines separated by two new-line characters are displayed with blank line between them.
-* Buttons to edit and delete the course are displayed if the current user created the course.
+* Buttons to edit and delete the course are displayed if the current login created the course.
 * The Return to List button redirects to the courses pages.
 * Delete button calls the function to delete the course.
 If successful the app redirects to courses list page, otherwise to an error page.

 ## CreateCourse
 /courses/create

-* If there is no current user the app redirects to sign-in page which returns to create course when sign-in is successful.
+* If there is no current login the app redirects to sign-in page which returns to create course when login is successful.
 * Displays a form to enter course data.
 The Create Course button submits the course data.
 * If the course is created the app redirects to the course list
 * If the course is not created due to validation errors the errors are displayed.
-* Uses the current user for name and id of the course owner.
+* Uses the current login for name and id of the course owner.
 * The Cancel button returns to courses page.

 ## UpdateCourse
 /courses/:id/update

 * The user is directed to the page from the course detail page Update Course button.
+* If a user enters the URL and there is no current login the app redirects to sign-in page which returns to update course when login is successful.
 * If the course id in the URL is not a valid course id the app redirects to the Not Found page.
-* If the course owner is not the current user the app redirects to the Forbidden page.
+* If the course owner is not the current login the app redirects to the Forbidden page.
 * Displays the course data in a form for editing.
 The Update Course button submits the update.
 * If the update is successful the app redirect to the course detail page.
 * If the course is not updated due to validation errors the errors are displayed.
-* Uses the current user for user name and id associated with course.
+* Uses the current login for user name and id associated with course.
 * The Cancel button returns to course detail page.

 ## Comments on code organization